yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru szablonu *wartość*.
+Typ jest synonimem dla *wartości*parametru szablonu.

 ### <a name="example"></a>Przykład